Elgg/Elgg/docs/design/database.rst

 Table: entities
 ~~~~~~~~~~~~~~~

-This is the main Elgg table containing Elgg users, sites,
+This is the main `Entities`_ table containing Elgg users, sites,
 objects and groups.
 When you first install Elgg this is automatically
 populated with your first site.